Time management skills are a must for business owners.

 2. Strategic thinking

-How to develop strategic thinking
+How to develop strategic thinking skills

-Observe and listen
+Observe and reflect

 Study the competition